Canale 5

-Canale 5 (/it/) is an Italian free-to-air television channel of Mediaset, owned by MFE - MediaForEurope.
-It was the first private television network to have national coverage in Italy in 1980.
-On 4 December 2012, Mediaset launched Canale 5 HD, a simulcast of Canale 5 in high-definition.
-The channel is aimed at a primarily adult audience, mainly offering entertainment, movies and TV series.
-Since January 2013, Canale 5 has been directed by Giancarlo Scheri.
+Canale 5 (/it/) is an Italian free-to-air television channel owned by Mediaset.
+In 1980, it became the first private television network to achieve national coverage in Italy.
+The channel is aimed mainly at an adult audience and its programming is geared towards entertainment, including movies and TV series.

 History

 1970s

-In 1974 in Milano 2, a satellite city built by Silvio Berlusconi, Giacomo Properzj and Alceo Moretti, the private cable television station Telemilanocavo was founded, and the first transmissions began on 24 September.
-The channel was able to broadcast via cable after a verdict of the Constitutional Court in July of that year, which liberalised regulations pertaining to this type of television broadcasting.
-Approximately 5,000 households were connected to the cable system, which corresponded to ca. 20,000 viewers.
+In 1974, Giacomo Properzj and Alceo Moretti founded the private cable television station Telemilanocavo in a suburb of Milan.
+It began cable transmission on 24 September, following a verdict of the Constitutional Court of Italy in July of that year, which liberalised regulations pertaining to this type of television broadcasting.
+Approximately 5,000 households were connected to the cable system, which corresponded to about 20,000 viewers.

-Following the liberalization of terrestrial local broadcasting, many other television stations were founded and competition, causing a drop in revenues, led the owners to sell the station in 1976 for the symbolic price of one lira to a company that was part of the Berlusconi group, based in a basement of an apartment building near the Palazzo dei Cigni, also condoning the unpaid rent.
+In 1976, the Constitutional Court further liberalised broadcasting regulations, allowing for terrestrial broadcasting.
+The competition from the new terrestrial channels led to a fall in revenues for Telemilanocavo, causing the owners to sell the station in 1976 for the symbolic price of one lira to a company belonging to the Berlusconi group.

-With the transition from cable to terrestrial, Telemilanocavo moved its studios to the Palazzo dei Cigni and became Telemilano 58, from the name of the UHF channel frequency used and taken over by the local broadcaster TVI Television International of Milan, with a system in Hotel Michelangelo.
-At the same time, technical investments were made with the alliance of an entrepreneur who specialized in the production of equipment for the reception of television signals, Adriano Galliani, who assumed an important role in the production of the broadcaster's television equipment.
-Success came in the 1979–1980 season with several broadcasts conducted, among others, by Mike Bongiorno, Claudio Lippi, Claudio Cecchetto and I Gatti di Vicolo Miracoli.
+The new owners moved the studios to the Palazzo dei Cigni and changed the channel name to Telemilano 58.
+58 was the UHF frequency that the channel was broadcast over.
+It was previously used by TVI Television International of Milan, which Berlusconi had purchased.
+Further investments in technology were made with the help of Adriano Galliani, an entrepreneur who specialised in television equipment.
+The 1979–1980 season led to the popularity of the station, with programmes hosted by well-known presenters like Mike Bongiorno, Claudio Lippi, Claudio Cecchetto and I Gatti di Vicolo Miracoli, among others.

 On 23 February 1979, the trademark Canale 5 was registered in Milan.
 A few months later, on 12 November, the trademark Canale 5 Music S.r.l was also registered in the same city.
-The name was chosen by Berlusconi with Adriano Galliani "for a matter of euphony" but also because a local name like that of Telemilano was starting to feel tight for a broadcaster that aspired to become a major national television network.
-During this time, Berlusconi bought several local private broadcasters scattered throughout Italy: the idea of the 'pizzone' (the shipment of pre-recorded videotapes from one broadcaster to another) emerged after Berlusconi bought Tele Torino International from FIAT.
+The name was chosen by Berlusconi and Galliani "as a matter of euphony," as well as due to the broadcaster's national aspirations, which did not jibe with the fact of having "Milan" in the name.
+During this time, Berlusconi had acquired several local private broadcasters scattered throughout Italy, including the Fiat Group's Tele Torino International.